 Stacy currently works on call with the Rabies Response Program, utilizing her RVT skills in the process of collecting suspect specimens for rabies testing.
 Animal specimens collected for testing include wildlife, livestock, and companion animals.

-Stacy shares her home with her son, a goofy not-so-smart Rottweiler mix named Freddie and a cat named The Hulk.
-In her spare time you can either find her at the baseball diamond or walking dogs as a volunteer with Sarnia Humane Society.
+Stacy shares her home with her son, a goofy not-so-smart Rottweiler mix named Freddie, a snake, lizard, and a cat named The Hulk.
+In her spare time you will most likely find her at the baseball diamond.

 Unlike most, my love for cats did not begin in childhood.
 I liked cats as most young girls do, but I didn't have one and didn't really know much about them other than they were cute.